Pure, natural, active, botanical oils.

-Benefits: Kukui oil, is a good inclusion when making body oils, as it is high in essential fatty acids and ideal for those who have very dry skin, or who suffer from that after shower itch.
+Benefits: Kukui oil is a good inclusion for body oils because it is high in essential fatty acids and ideal for those who have very dry skin, or who suffer from that after shower itch.
 It is also an excellent treatment for psoriasis, as it slows down water loss, softens skin and is quickly absorbed.
 Eczema sufferers can also benefit from kukui oil in a milk or cream base lotion.

 Macadamia Nut Oil (Macadamia Integrifolia)

 Source: This oil is cold pressed from the nut.

 Properties: The carrier oil has a very high content of palmitoleic acid, rare in vegetable oil sources and usually only found in fish.